jcaillon/valet/README.md

 Type your query (fuzzy matching is active so you can skip some letters), press ⬇️/⬆️ to select the command and hit enter to run it.
 Press `ALT+H` to show the help text for interactive mode.

 Valet will remember your last choices, and they will appear at the top of the list the next time the menu shows up.
-You can set up how many choices to remember with the variable `VALET_REMEMBER_LAST_CHOICES`.
-Setting `VALET_REMEMBER_LAST_CHOICES=0` will effectively disable this feature and always display items sorted alphabetically.
+You can set up how many choices to remember with the variable `VALET_CONFIG_REMEMBER_LAST_CHOICES`.
+Setting `VALET_CONFIG_REMEMBER_LAST_CHOICES=0` will effectively disable this feature and always display items sorted alphabetically.

 ### Interactive mode